Tok3n/CloudDocumentation/API.md

 The Tok3n Cloud API provides two actions:

 1. User Vinculation: to add a new Tok3n user to your integration
-2. User Authentication: once the user has been viculated, start a  secure authentication.
+2. User Authentication: once the user has been vinculated, start a  secure authentication.

 The needed steps to integrate both actions in the Tok3n Cloud API are as follows:

 1. Acquire integration keys: Go to the Tok3n Cloud Dashboard and acquire both of them.
-2. Load the Tok3n JavaScript snippet in frontend: Load the Tok3n script in your webpage.
+2. Load the Tok3n JavaScript snippet in front-end: Load the Tok3n script in your webpage.
-3. Listen for Tok3n Event: Add an eventListener for the Tok3n response.
 4. Handle Response: The event response will contain the "validation information" formatted as JSON.
 5. Send to backend: Then you should send that validation information to your backend.
 6. Re-validate in backend: Once the validation information is in your backend you should send it again to the Tok3n Cloud API.